Here are 5 facts about the Selma march you may not know

 Jackson was a 26-year-old African-American who was fatally shot on February 18, 1965, by an Alabama state trooper while he was in Marion protesting the arrest of Southern Christian Leadership Conference field secretary James Orange.
 Jackson was reportedly attempting to stop his grandfather and mother from being beaten when the trooper shot him.
 Jackson died eight days later and a memorial was held after.

-Civil rights leaders such as King and John Lewis visited Jackson in the hospital and denounced the killing.
+Civil rights leaders Martin Luther King Jr. spoke at Jackson's funeral.
 In the summer of 1965, King gave a speech in Syracuse where he mentioned Jackson's death.

 "Before the victory's won, some like a Medgar Evers, like a Mrs. Viola Liuzzo, like a Rev. James Reeb, like a Jimmie Lee Jackson, may have to face physical death .... (if) the physical death is a price that some must pay to free their children and their white brothers from an eternal death of the spirit, then nothing can be more redemptive," King said during a speech in Syracuse, according to a transcript.